DPhil in Linguistics, Philology and Phonetics

 The DPhil is an advanced research degree for qualified students who are ready to begin thesis work in the field of general linguistics (including phonetics but not applied linguistics), in historical and comparative philology and linguistics, or in the linguistics of a specific language.

 The DPhil in Linguistics, Philology and Phonetics is an advanced research degree, awarded on the basis of a thesis and an oral examination.
-You are expected to submit your thesis three, or at most four, years from the date of admission (six, or at most eight, years for part-time students).
+The emphasis in the DPhil is on self-directed learning, with guidance from the supervisor and other faculty.
+You are expected to submit your thesis three, or at most four, years from the date of admission (six, or at most eight, years for part-time students).self-directed learning, with guidance from the supervisor and other faculty.

 You are encouraged to attend and to contribute to the wide range of research seminars, conferences and workshops organized by the faculty.
 You will also have access to specialist training courses offered by the Advanced Core Training in Linguistics programme (ACTL), Bodleian Library, Language Centre and IT services.